Traces in monoidal derivators, and homotopy colimits: The trace of the homotopy colimit

 This follows immediately from the definition of $\Phi$. \end{rem}

-\begin{pro} Let $I\in \mathbf{Dia}_{0}$, and suppose that the following conditions are satisfied: \begin{enumerate}[resume*=hypotheses] \item the morphism $p_{I\#}p_{2*}\to p_{I^{\op}*}p_{1\#}$ is invertible; \item the morphism $p_{I^{\op}*}\cdot\otimes\,\cdot\to p_{I^{\op}*}(\cdot\otimes p_{I^{\op}}^{*}\cdot)$ is invertible. \end{enumerate} If $A\in\D(I)_{0}$ is fiberwise dualizable, $S$, $T\in\D(\pt)_{0}$, and $f:A\boxtimes S\to A\boxtimes T$, then the object $p_{I\#}A$ is dualizable in $\D(\pt)$ and the following equality holds:
+\begin{pro} Let $I\in \mathbf{Dia}_{0}$, and suppose that the following conditions are satisfied: \begin{enumerate}[resume*=hypotheses] \item the morphism $p_{I!}p_{2*}\to p_{I^{\op}*}p_{1!}$ is invertible; \item the morphism $p_{I^{\op}*}\plho\otimes\plho\to p_{I^{\op}*}(\plho\otimes p_{I^{\op}}^{*}\plho)$ is invertible. \end{enumerate} If $A\in\D(I)_{0}$ is fiberwise dualizable, $S$, $T\in\D(\pt)_{0}$, and $f:A\boxtimes S\to A\boxtimes T$, then the object $p_{I!}A$ is dualizable in $\D(\pt)$ and the following equality holds:

-\end{pro} \begin{proof}\labelcref{hyp:p_Iop} implies that $p_{I\#}$ preserves fiberwise dualizable objects.
+\end{pro} \begin{proof}\labelcref{hyp:p_Iop} implies that $p_{I!}$ preserves fiberwise dualizable objects.
 Then the proof proceeds by decomposing~\eqref{eq:main_diagram} into smaller pieces; since it is rather long and not very enlightening we defer it to appendix~\ref{sec:app2}. \end{proof}

 \begin{rem} It is worth noting that the particular shape of diagram~\eqref{eq:main_diagram} is of no importance to us.
-All we will use in the sequel is that there exists an additive map $\Phi$, natural in the sense of Remark~\ref{rem:phi-naturality}, which takes the trace of a (twisted) endomorphism to the trace of its homotopy colimit.
-The idea is the following: Let $I$ be a category satisfying~\labelcref{hyp:q_1,hyp:dia,hyp:limcolim,hyp:p_Iop}.
+All we will use in the sequel is that there exists a map $\Phi$, natural in the sense of Remark~\ref{rem:phi-naturality}, and which takes the trace of a (twisted) endomorphism to the trace of its homotopy colimit.
+The idea is the following: Suppose $\D$ is additive, and let $I$ be a category satisfying~\labelcref{hyp:q_1,hyp:dia,hyp:limcolim,hyp:p_Iop}.
 Then Corollary~\ref{cor:trace-nat} tells us that $\mathrm{Tr}(f)$ is completely determined by the local traces $\mathrm{tr}(h^{*}\circ f_{i})$, $(i,h)\in\pi_0(\disc{I})$.
-If $\pi_0(\disc{I})$ is finite then, by Remark~\ref{rem:phi-naturality}, we can think of $\Phi$ as a linear map which takes the input $(\mathrm{tr}(h^{*}\circ f_{i}))_{(i,h)}$ and outputs $\sum_{(i,h)}\lambda_{(i,h)}\mathrm{tr}(h^{*}\circ f_{i})=\mathrm{tr}(p_{I\#}f)$.
+If $\pi_0(\disc{I})$ is finite then, by Remark~\ref{rem:phi-naturality}, we can think of $\Phi$ as a linear map which takes the input $(\mathrm{tr}(h^{*}\circ f_{i}))_{(i,h)}$ and outputs $\sum_{(i,h)}\lambda_{(i,h)}\mathrm{tr}(h^{*}\circ f_{i})=\mathrm{tr}(p_{I!}f)$.
 We will obtain a formula for the trace of the homotopy colimit by determining these coefficients $\lambda_{(i,h)}$. \end{rem}

 Let $I$ be a finite category.
-The \emph{$\zeta$-function on $I$} is defined as the association:
+The \emph{$\zeta$-function on $I$} is defined as the association

-Following~\cite{leinster-euler} we define an \emph{$R$-coweighting on $I$}, $R$ a commutative unitary ring, to be a family $(\lambda_{i})_{i\in I_{0}}$ of objects in $R$ such that the following equality holds for all $j\in I_{0}$:
+Following~\cite{leinster-euler} we define an \emph{$R$-coweighting on $I$}, $R$ a commutative unitary ring, to be a family $(\lambda_{i})_{i\in I_{0}}$ of elements of $R$ such that the following equality holds for all $j\in I_{0}$: